 To this point, we’ve talked about how to increase your real estate Instagram followers.
 Now let’s talk a little about what not to do.

-- Don’t Pay For Followers - There are many companies out there that will sell you, followers.
+There are many companies out there that will sell you, followers.
 100’s, 1000’s and even 100,000’s.
 Don’t buy them!
 It may seem like the easy way at first but these are fake accounts and 0 of them will engage with your posts.
-Instagram will penalize your account for this because it will appear like no one likes your posts so they will then limit the real accounts it shows your future posts to.
+Instagram will penalize your account for this because it will appear like no one likes your posts so they will then limit the real accounts it shows your future posts too.

-- Follow / Unfollow at Random - Be super specific who your target demographic is and go after them.
-Similar to the point above, if you target random accounts to follow and they don’t relate to your content, even if they follow you back, they will likely not engage with your posts which will in-turn hurt your engagement level.
+Be super specific about who your target demographic is and go after them.
+Similar to the point above, if you target random accounts to follow and they don’t relate to your content, even if they follow you back, they will likely not engage with your posts which will, in turn, hurt your engagement level.

-- Do Not Misuse Hashtags - Don’t add irrelevant hashtags to posts.
-You’re better off adding more smaller hashtags that are relevant to your post than to add irrelevant larger hashtags just because you think you’ll get more exposure that way.
+Don’t add irrelevant hashtags to posts.
+You’re better off adding more smaller hashtags that are relevant to your post than adding irrelevant larger hashtags just because you think you’ll get more exposure that way.
 It’s actually quite the opposite.

 In conclusion, Instagram is a platform where people go to SEE value.
 So much of your exposure and engagement comes from creating content that stands out.
 Investing a little extra effort goes a long way with Instagram.
-Whether that be stepping up your camera game and shooting on a DSLR.
+Whether that be stepping up your camera game and shooting on a DSLR with the best lens for real estate photography..
 Or buying some better photo editing apps for your phone, the extra detail is what helps your posts stand out.